unionlabs/union/08-wasm-issue.md

 ## Upgrading contracts

-When upgrading a contract (https://github.com/cosmos/ibc-go/issues/3956), the existing mapping of clientType => codeHash will be updated to point to the new codeHash.
+When upgrading a contract (https://github.com/cosmos/ibc-go/issues/3956), the existing mapping of `clientType => codeHash` will be updated to point to the new `codeHash`.

 # Backwards Compatability

-Since this proposal break backwards compatabiility with existing light client implementations and relayers by changing the existing `MsgCreateClient` message, we propose deprecating `ibc.core.client.v1.MsgCreateClient` and create a new msg as follows:
+Since this proposal breaks backwards compatibility with existing light client implementations and relayers by changing the existing `MsgCreateClient` message, we propose deprecating `ibc.core.client.v1.MsgCreateClient` and create a new msg as follows:

 ```protobuf
 message MsgCreateClient {